Skip to content

 Disney Brothers Studio · 1923

-Disney filled story-sketchbooks for every film — pencil thumbnails, dialogue snippets, music cues.
+Disney filled story-sketchbooks for his films — pencil thumbnails, dialogue snippets, music cues.
 The 1934 sketchbook for Snow White ran to several volumes; he showed it to investors before any animation existed.
 The studio was sold on the strength of the notebook.

 Frequently asked questions